bytejunkie/tf-aws-eba/readme.md

 # tf-aws-containers

-This repo contains two modules
+This repo contains the following module:

 - eba
 This module contains code to build an Elastic Beanstalk Application, including the environment needed to support it.